zawakin/promptogen/docs/en/docs/index.md

     - Generates prompt strings from `Prompt` and input.
     - Converts LLM text output to Python data structures.

+PromptoGen relies solely on the data class library `Pydantic`, ensuring a robust design that remains resilient to LLM advancements.

+By utilizing PromptoGen, **there's no longer a need to implement the processes that commonly convert between strings and Python objects without relying on LLM**.

 ### :material-star-shooting: Benefits for Users

 - :material-puzzle: **Modularity**: Freedom to combine.
 - :material-plus: **Extensibility**: Ability to add custom formatters and parsers.
 - :material-shield-half-full: **Independence**: Unaffected by new models or libraries.
 - :material-wrench: **Maintainability**: Simplified management and troubleshooting.
 - :material-clock: **Development Efficiency**: No need to change the implementation for each LLM

+### :material-alert: Limitations of PromptoGen

+PromptoGen is designed prioritizing efficiency, simplicity, and reliability.
+Based on this philosophy, the tool deliberately does not support the following functionalities or characteristics:

+1. **Direct Communication with LLM**:
+   PromptoGen doesn't directly support LLM communication.
+Instead, it emphasizes supporting interfaces and data conversion to enable efficient and natural communication.

+2. **Integration of a Version Manager for Prompt Management**:
+   To avoid added complexities, the tool doesn't provide features for managing prompt versions.

+3. **Optimization for Specific LLM Implementations**:
+   PromptoGen is designed to remain independent of any particular LLM implementation.
+This ensures it can flexibly adapt to future LLM changes or developments, serving its role as an autonomous library.

 ## :material-laptop: Operating Environment